How to Get Your Breast Reduction Surgery Covered by Medicare

 Some women request breast reduction surgery on a healthy breast to achieve symmetry if their other breast was reconstructed during cancer treatment.
 Medicare does not consider this type of breast reduction cosmetic, so it may provide coverage in this situation.

-If you qualify for Medicare coverage for breast reduction surgery, you will have to pay the deductible under Medicare Part A. As of 2021, the deductible is $1,484 per benefit period.
+If you qualify for Medicare coverage for breast reduction surgery, you will have to pay the deductible under Medicare Part A. In 2023, the deductible is $1,600 per benefit period.
 Each benefit period spans from the day of hospital admission until 60 days after you last received inpatient care.

 Medicare Supplement (Medigap) Plans Can Help Pay for Covered Breast Reduction Surgery